Classification of chiral fermionic CFTs of central charge $\le 16$: Chiral fermionic CFTs with

 The number $n_f$ of free Majorana-Weyl fermions in the chiral fermionic CFT $F$ is counted by the coefficient of $q^{\frac{1}{2}-\frac{c}{24}}$ of the partition function

-Having extracted $n_f$, since a free fermion is a consistent CFT on its own, we should be able to decouple $n_f$ free fermions from the theory to obtain a \emph{seed} chiral fermionic CFT with central charge $c-\frac{n_f}{2}$.
+Having extracted $n_f$, since a free fermion is a consistent CFT on its own, we can decouple $n_f$ free fermions from the theory to obtain a \emph{seed} chiral fermionic CFT with central charge $c-\frac{n_f}{2}$ \cite{Goddard:1988wv}.
 Here we define a seed CFT to have no free Majorana-Weyl fermions, i.e.\ $n_f = 0$.
 Below, we will explicitly check that the free fermions indeed decouple from the seed CFT in all of our examples.

 In what follows, we will discuss the fermionization map without stacking an additional Arf invariant, which corresponds to a $+$ sign on the left hand side of the last equality in \eqref{eq:fermionization}.
 The effect of the Arf invariant will be discussed along the way.